 Many couples in America today find themselves at the same turning point in their marriage.
 Many who choose to separate often find out that it’s not what it’s cracked up to be.
 Research has shown that if a person is unhappy, divorce is not necessarily the road to happiness.

 A national study in 2002 of 10,000 couples asked them to rate their marriage from life in hell (1) to heaven on earth (7).
-The couples were interviewed twice, five years apart.
+Researchers interviewed the couples twice, five years apart.
 The study found that most people rated their marriage as happy.
 Eighty-one percent of the couples who rated their marriage as life in hell were still together five years later.
 Out of that group, the majority said they were very happy after five years.

 Following this study, University of Chicago sociologist Linda Waite wanted to know what makes marriages miserable and discover how they can become happy.